Ataao/CTF-Writeups/HeroCTFv3/Wu_ExtractMyBlocks.md

 14 bytes for "\n Welcome back"
 20 bytes for " ! \n \nYour password : "
-And our payload, this all make 3 blocks of 48 bytes, so our payload might be 14 bytes long
+And our payload, all make 3 blocks of 48 bytes, so our payload might be 14 bytes long
 ```
 <br>
 The attack is based on extract the chars of the flag one by one.
 The tricks is : if we build a payload that is 13 bytes long instead of 14, there is 1 byte left, and it's a flag byte !